 The services Surrey Highways provide

 Surrey Highways is responsible for maintaining and improving the roads, pavements and bridges in Surrey with the exception of the biggest main roads and private roads.
 The Highways Agency is responsible for the A3, M3, M23 and M25.
-We manage and provide over 200 services or types of enquiry.

 Our pledge to you